Biological and Agricultural Engineering

 Applicants who do not have an engineering background, but have earned a degree in an appropriate science discipline may be admitted to the Systems Analysis Concentration in the MS or PhD program without completing the engineering prerequisites.

-GRE scores are required for all applicants.
+GRE scores are not required for admission.
 A faculty review committee will admit the best-qualified applicants.

 Faculty